Writing Program Standards

 For speakers of English as a second language:

-The English Language Resource Center (ELRC) is a drop-in center for students who speak English as a second language.
+The English Language Resource Center (ELRC) is a resource for students who speak English as a second language.
 The Center offers on-on-one tutoring focusing on language usage, including grammar, pronunciation, word choice, and reading comprehension, as well as other aspects of oral and written expression.